-- The Probate Court is located at 140 North Sandusky Street on the 3rd floor of the Hayes Building, Delaware, OH 43015.
+- The Probate Court is located on the 3rd floor of the Hayes Building, 140 N. Sandusky St., Delaware, OH 43015.

 - Please listen to the marriage recording at (740) 833-2685 for additional information.

-- For couples marrying outside the United States needing evidence that they were never issued a marriage license from Delaware County, Ohio please contact our office at (740) 833-2680.
+- Couples marrying outside the United States and requiring evidence that they were never issued a marriage license from Delaware County, Ohio, may contact our office at (740) 833-2680.

-Our Court administers oaths, provides certifications and/or seals documents for marriages only in connection with Applications for Marriage Licenses issued by our Court.
+Our Court administers oaths, provides certifications and/or seals only for applications for marriage licenses issued by our Court.
 Our Court does not process, assist with, or participate in the issuance of marriage license applications for other jurisdictions.

 How can I get a copy of my Marriage License?

-- A letter with the name of the groom and the maiden name of the bride and the date of marriage
+- A letter with the name of the groom, the maiden name of the bride, and the date of marriage;

-- If you come in to the office, you will need to have $2.00 (cash or check) per copy requested along with the name of the groom and the maiden name of the bride and the date of marriage.
+- If you come to the office, you will need to have $2.00 (cash or check) per copy requested.
+You will also need the name of the groom, the maiden name of the bride, and the date of marriage.